kadiryaren/codingExercise/README.md

 # codingExercise
-You can solve this problems : https://cses.fi/problemset/
+You can solve this problems for  improve your coding skills : https://cses.fi/problemset/